hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 <td> Physical Interface </td>
 <td> Default physical interface values for the corresponding connection set.
 The value contains (up to) four characters, and follows these conventions:
 <ul>
-<li>1st character: the allowable value is a question mark (?) or blank.
+<li><b>1st character</b>: the allowable value is a question mark (?) or blank.
 The question mark indicates a preferred connection, meaning the available bandwidth supported by the Network Interface card (NIC).
 If not specified (blank), Cloud OS configures the physical interface to the value specified by the next character.
-<li>2nd character: the allowable value may be 1, 10, or 100.
+<li><b>2nd character</b>: the allowable value may be 1, 10, or 100.
 It is a numerical value to indicate the network bandwidth.
-<li>3rd character: the value may be g, m, or k.
+<li><b>3rd character</b>: the value may be g, m, or k.
 It is the bandwidth unit. g represents gigabits; m represents megabits; k represents kilobits.
-<li>4th character: the value may be a number between 1 and 16.
+<li><b>4th character</b>: the value may be a number between 1 and 16.
 It is a numerical value to specify the port or NIC number.
 </ul>
 </td>
 </tr>